hmzaak/hmzaak/README.md

 <p align="center">
   <h1>Hi there! 👋</h1>
   This is Hamza Kamal, a Computer Systems Engineer, and a learner.
 I have a passion for learning different things, languages, and frameworks.
 And in pursuit of           learning, I experiment with things and sometimes get failed and sometimes succeed.
 I posses a strong inclination towards Data Structures and Mobile App Development     and am deeply passionate about exploring and mastering these areas.
 As far as my development journey is concerned, I have started to explore Cross-Platform App         Development in the shape of Flutter/Dart.
-Along with that, I have experience with different programming languages, C/C++, Arduino, TypeScript, Python, Matlab,         Dart/Flutter.
+Along with that, I have experience with different programming languages, C/C++, TypeScript, Python, Matlab,         Dart/Flutter.
 </p>

 ## Tech Stack :computer: